Jessie R. Fauset

-Jessie Redmon Fauset (April 27, 1882 – April 30, 1961) was an African-American editor, poet, essayist, novelist, and educator.
+Jessie Redmon Fauset (April 27, 1882 – April 30, 1961) was an editor, poet, essayist, novelist, and educator.
 Her literary work helped sculpt African-American literature in the 1920s as she focused on portraying a true image of African-American life and history.
-Her black fictional characters were working professionals which was an inconceivable concept to American society during this time Her story lines related to themes of racial discrimination, "passing", and feminism.
+Her black fictional characters were working professionals which was an inconceivable concept to American society during this time.
+Her story lines related to themes of racial discrimination, "passing", and feminism.

-From 1919 to 1926, Fauset's position as literary editor of The Crisis, a NAACP magazine, allowed her to contribute to the Harlem Renaissance by promoting literary work that related to the social movements of this era.
+From 1919 to 1926, Fauset's position as literary editor of The Crisis, an NAACP magazine, allowed her to contribute to the Harlem Renaissance by promoting literary work that related to the social movements of this era.
 Through her work as a literary editor and reviewer, she encouraged black writers to represent the African-American community realistically and positively.

 Before and after working on The Crisis, she worked for decades as a French teacher in public schools in Washington, DC, and New York City.
 She published four novels during the 1920s and 1930s, exploring the lives of the black middle class.
 She also was the editor and co-author of the African-American children's magazine The Brownies' Book.

 She is known for discovering and mentoring other African-American writers, including Langston Hughes, Jean Toomer, Countee Cullen, and Claude McKay.

 Life and work

 She was born Jessie Redmona Fauset (later known as Jessie Redmon Fauset) on April 27, 1882, in Fredericksville, Camden County, Snow Hill Center Township, New Jersey (now known as Lawnside, New Jersey).

 She was the seventh child of Redmon Fauset, an African Methodist Episcopal minister, and Annie (née Seamon) Fauset.
 Jessie's mother died when she was young, and her father remarried.
 He had three children with his second wife Bella, a white Jewish woman who converted to Christianity.
 Bella brought three children to the family from her first marriage.
 Both parents emphasized education for their children.
 Civil rights activist and anthropologist Arthur Fauset was her half-brother.

-Fauset came from a large family mired in poverty.
 Her father died when she was young; two of her half-siblings were still under the age of five.
 She attended the Philadelphia High School for Girls, the city's top academic school.
 She graduated as valedictorian of her class and likely the school's first African-American graduate.
 She wanted to study at Bryn Mawr College, and the valedictorian of Girls' High was traditionally awarded a scholarship to the college.
 However, Bryn Mawr president M. Carey Thomas raised money for Fauset to attend Cornell University instead.
 Carey Thomas would prevent any black or Jewish students from attending Bryn Mawr during her tenure.